igrik12/cpu_reader/README.md

 # cpu_reader

-A basic CPU reader that provides a simple way of retrieving device CPU info.
+A basic CPU reader that provides a simple way of retrieving device CPU info (Currently only Android).

 # Usage